 TAG Heuer and Alec Monopoly – Price USD 1,250

-It is a relationship that started about five years ago when TAG Heuer turned to street artist Alec Monopoly to create dials reminiscent of his spray-painted murals.
+It is a relationship that started about six years ago when TAG Heuer turned to street artist Alec Monopoly to create dials reminiscent of his spray-painted murals.
 Several watches have evolved from that relationship, including two special editions of the Formula 1 watch and the Carrera Heuer 01.

 Always seen wearing a bandana from the nose down – even before the pandemic – he uses vibrant colors to create his graffiti art.
 The same is true of the watches, which often boast Mr. Monopoly (the top-hat character from the famed board game) on the dial.
 The 2017 version of the Formula One watch retails for $1,250.
 Newer watches continue to emerge from the collaboration.

 Rado and Le Corbusier – Price USD 2,100

 Rado is the proud winner of a host of Red Dot awards for its outstanding designs.
 The brand regularly turns to artists and graphic designers for inspiration.
 One of its more successful lines is the True Thinline Les Couleures™ Le Corbusier limited edition watches.
 To create them, the brand turned to the essential colors the artist and architect deemed to be the essence of his Architectural Polychromy color theory.
 There are nine color cases with matching dials and bracelets in the line, each created using high-tech ceramic.
 Only 999 pieces will be made of each color.